Last updated: June 20, 2026

 Urgent help if you need support today

 If you or your child is in danger, call 911.
-If you are thinking about harming yourself or cannot stay safe, call or text 988.
-If you are dealing with domestic violence, call the National Domestic Violence Hotline at 1-800-799-7233 or use South Carolina DSS’s DSS safety page to find local programs.
-Use a safer phone or computer if someone monitors your device.
+If you are thinking about harming yourself or feel unable to stay safe, call or text 988.
+If domestic violence is part of the problem, use the National DV Hotline at 1-800-799-7233 or check the DSS safety page for local domestic violence programs.
+Use a safer phone or computer if someone may watch your device.

 Bottom line

-This guide is written for single mothers, single fathers, grandparents, pregnant women, and caregivers in South Carolina.
-For a broader state overview, use the ASMOM state grants page while you use the official links below.
+This guide is for single mothers, single fathers, pregnant mothers, grandparents, kinship caregivers, and low-income families in South Carolina.
+For a wider state overview, use ASMOM’s South Carolina help page while you use the official links here.

 Where to start in South Carolina

 Start with the need that cannot wait.
-If you are out of food, do not spend the day calling housing offices.
-Apply for SNAP and call food banks first.
-If the sheriff or court is involved in an eviction, call legal aid first.
-If a shutoff notice is dated soon, call your utility company and your county Community Action Agency first.
+If there is no food, apply for SNAP and call food pantries.
+If there are court papers, call legal aid.
+If a shutoff notice has a date, call the utility company and your county Community Action agency.
+If someone is unsafe, make safety the first call.

 Fast help table